cloudzombie/contracts/lottery/README.md

   uint result = uint(sha3(random));
 ```

-Using this approach, the outcome of the specific transaction cannot be affected (if a winner is to be chose, it is already decided based on the transactions that went before it), however each specific input only affects the outcome of those transactions that follow.
+Using this approach, the outcome of the specific transaction cannot be affected (if a winner is to be chosen, it is already decided based on the preceding transactions), however each specific input affects the outcome of those transactions that follow.